 Pros: Nice faery-tale esque atmosphere.
 Creative monsters and distinctive treasure.

 Cons: Just another standard exploratory adventure with little to distinguish it other then above average execution of a format that has been done to death.
 Little opportunity for negotiation, roleplaying or creative problem solving.
 Simple rules suggestions for handling the odd deviation into the murky realm of magical botany are nice though.

-Final Verdict: Nice atmosphere and very little stylistic errors, but do not expect minds to be blown in this bog standard adventure.
+Final Verdict: Nice atmosphere and very little stylistic errors, but do not expect minds to be blown.
 Perfectly good for some weird fantasy expeditioning ah la carte though.
 And you can make an insane pixy friend.
 I guess that counts for something.
 The mirror universe Death Frost Doom.
 6.5 out of 10 roses for poor Abelia Prem.